Wearable IoT devices: applications and potential risks

 What are wearable IoT devices?

-The following may sound weird, but the first watches with calculators, walkmans, Bluetooth headsets, or iPods were wearables; they were really popular in their time.
-However, they evolved thanks to IoT (Find out here why is IoT important to understand more about it).
+The following may sound weird, but the first watches with calculators, Walkmans, Bluetooth headsets, or iPods were wearables; they were really popular in their time.
+However, they evolved thanks to IoT (Find out here why IoT is important to understand more about it).

 Why do wearable IoT devices collect the human body’s vitals?